We are going to explore the difference between VTV vs VTI:

 Vanguard’s VTI comprises Apple, Microsoft, Google, Amazon, and Tesla and provides exposure to over 3,500 stocks.

 Here are the top 10 holdings for VTI:

 The top 10 holdings make up 25% of its total net assets.

 Both VTV and VTI are great long-term investments.
 VTI offers a similar asset allocation and increased diversification at a lower cost of only 0.03%.

-However, we can’t be sure VTV will continue to underperform VTI since past performance does not predict future returns.
+However, we can’t be sure VTV will continue underperforming VTI since past performance does not predict future returns.

-That said, since we don’t know if value or growth will perform better, it might be best to go with a blend of both like VTI.
+That said, since we don’t know if value or growth will perform better, it might be best to blend both like VTI.